-Video Game Voice Over: Hiring Video Game Voice Actors in 2020
+How to Hire Video Game Voice Actors in 2023

 One of the largest and fastest-growing sectors of the global voice acting industry is video game voice over.